AHPRA Registered

 HOW CAN WE CONNECT YOUR MIND?

-SPECIALIST PSYCHIATRY that speaks your LANGUAGE CLINICALLY CULTURALLY PERSONALLY
+SPECIALIST PSYCHIATRY that speaks your LANGUAGE - CLINICALLY CULTURALLY PERSONALLY

-Access specialist psychiatric care from anywhere in Australia
+Access specialist psychiatric care from anywhere in Australia.

 • Secure video consultations

-• Medicare rebates available
+• Medicare rebates with a valid referral

 • Reduced travel and waiting times